A Canadian Industrial music

 bizzare and inaccessible of their works (that honor is reserved for 1988's "VIVIsectVI" (pronounced "Vivisect Six")), but it manages to approach it, with tighter songwriting, catchy basslines, and surprising sonic range that went from pure Mind Rape

-rhythmic noise (songs like "Convulssion") to dark ambient (like "Reclaimation") to danceable, melodic and bizarre industrial (like "Tormentor") to darker and more minimal industrial (like "Nature's Revenge") to going between all these various different styles within the same song
+rhythmic noise (songs like "Convulsion") to dark ambient (like "Reclamation") to danceable, melodic and bizarre industrial (like "Tormentor") to darker and more minimal industrial (like "Nature's Revenge") to going between all these various different styles within the same song

 (like "Shore Lined Poison").